playfulprogramming/playfulprogramming/content/crutchcorn/posts/pfp-cms/index.md

 - UI relies heavily on "see what you edit"; good for sites - not for blogs.
 - Uses MDX for custom components
 - Doesn't allow external authors
-- Makes heavy usage of `isomorphic-git`, which has known issues with larger repos given lots of history
 - No CRDT usage